You can download faecal worm egg count submission forms here:

 We offer faecal worm egg counts, tapeworm saliva tests and have a range of wormers available at very competitive prices.
 Contact your local B&W Clinic for prices and further details.

 Get the best preventative health care for your horse and spread the cost in equal monthly payments.

-The Horse Health Plan includes an autumn tapeworm test, an autumn wormer and four faecal worm egg counts as some of its many benefits, making effective and targeted worming as easy as possible for you.
+The Horse Health Programme includes an autumn tapeworm test, an autumn wormer and four faecal worm egg counts as some of its many benefits, making effective and targeted worming as easy as possible for you.

 Contact your local B&W Clinic to register.